Controlling file versions and aging¶

 - Keep versions for at least D1 days and delete when they exceed D2 days.

-- Disable Versions; no files will be deleted.
+- Disable the Versions app; no old file versions will be deleted.